The Local Offer at Meopham Community Academy

 Class teachers provide for all the children in their classes, but children with AEN/SEND may need further support for a period of time.

 Here at Meopham Community Academy we have an experienced and award-winning Pupil Support Team, based in the Magnolia Room, who offer children support with their needs.
-The team uses a wide-range of strategies to meet individual pupil's needs whether from an academic, social or emotional aspect.
+The Magnolia Room team use a wide-range of strategies to meet individual pupil's needs whether from an academic, social or emotional aspect.